jkriss/altcloud/README.md

 Sometimes it's handy to be able to authenticate with a single token, provided as a querystring parameter.
 (This is especially useful for webhooks.)

-You can generate a token for this purpose by running the `altcloud-add-token` command:
+You can generate a token for this purpose by running the `altcloud add-token` command:

-    altcloud-add-token some-username >> .tokens
+    altcloud add-token some-username

 This will add a line to the YAML-formatted `.tokens` file of the form `token: username`.